Laura & Jon: Real Bride Story

 Did you have any idea of what style or shape of dress you were looking for?

 I knew that I wanted something with a strong cut but relatively streamlined.
 Nothing too big or fussy.
 I wasn’t too keen on lots of lace or anything like that.

 Did you try a lot of dresses on before you found the ONE?

-The Amanda dress (style 69153), was in the first shop I went to; Knutsford Wedding Gallery.
+The Amanda dress, was in the first shop I went to.
 I didn’t trust myself that I could possibly know having barely tried any other dresses on.
 So, I proceeded to four other shops and tried more dresses on.
 I should’ve trusted my gut as I promptly went right back to get the first one!
 My mum and sister were with me when I found my perfect dress and I took my bridesmaids to the others.
 I loved the Amanda dress from the first minute I put it on.
 The cut, fabric and fit was perfect.
 It really made me feel a million dollars and hopefully look it!
 My mum and sister both immediately loved it too so I must say it was quite an easy decision.